 Everyone, at every age, is affected by blue light on some level.
 And unchecked, blue light can have negative, long term consequences.

-Because our world is becoming increasingly more digital, blue light exposure is lasting longer and effecting a wider range of individuals.
-We’re constantly relying and interacting with digital technology for a variety of reasons on a daily basis whether it’s using our smartphones as an alarm clock, reading the news on our tablets, or kids playing video games to fill the time.
+Because our world is becoming increasingly more digitalized, blue light exposure is lasting longer and effecting a wider range of individuals.
+We’re constantly relying and interacting with digital technology for a variety of reasons on a daily basis, whether it’s using our smartphones as an alarm clock, reading the news on our tablets, or kids playing video games to fill the time.

 - Research suggests that 60% of people spend more than 6 hours per day using a digital screen

 - 43% of adults have a job that requires prolonged use of a computer

 - In 2017, 75% of adults reported regularly using a smartphone